Artemis Fowl (novel): Themes

 Artemis Fowl has a number of underlying themes, but the most essential of these are greed and the conflict between good and evil.

 Greed is the first main theme that is introduced into the book, and specifically the desire to obtain gold.
 In a similar manner to other themes in the book, it changes throughout, becoming less of a focus near to the end of the novel, where Artemis is (grudgingly) willing to part with a large sum of money to help someone else.

 The idea of conflict between good and evil is one that is touched upon in the book in a light-hearted manner.
 Although Artemis sees himself as an evil genius at the beginning of the book, and is portrayed as such, the end of the story contradicts this image when he pays the fairy Holly to help his mother.
 Artemis's enemies, the fairies, would be "the good side", but their actions call this view into question—they are as determined as Artemis is to achieve their goals.
-While only some of them are willing to ruthlessly deploy a troll, regardless of the possible danger to life, all are willing to utilize a bio-bomb once Holly is out of the mansion, to eliminate Artemis.
+While only some of them are willing to ruthlessly deploy a troll, regardless of the possible danger to life, all are willing to utilise a bio-bomb once Holly is out of the mansion, to eliminate Artemis.

 Critical reception

-In general, the book received a very positive critical response – in 2004 it received the Young Reader's Choice Award and Garden State Teen Book Award, among other awards.
+In general, the book received a very positive critical response—in 2004 it received the Young Reader's Choice Award and Garden State Teen Book Award, among other awards.

 The New York Post said "Artemis Fowl is great ... a new thriller fairy tale that will grab your interest, no matter your age." and the Library Journal said "Fun to read, full of action and humour, this is recommended for all public libraries and to readers of all ages."
-Time said, "Artemis Fowl is pacy, playful, and very funny, an inventive mix of myth and modernity, magic and crime", while the New York Times Book Review said that "Colfer has done enormously, explosively well."
+Time said, "Artemis Fowl is pacy, playful, and very funny, an inventive mix of myth and modernity, magic and crime", while The New York Times Book Review said that "Colfer has done enormously, explosively well."

 Kate Kellaway of the Observer called the book "a smart, amusing one-off.
-It flashes with hi-tech invention – as if Colfer were as much an inspired boffin as a writer."
+It flashes with hi-tech invention—as if Colfer were as much an inspired boffin as a writer."
 The Amazon.com official review highly complimented the book, saying "Fantastic stuff from beginning to end, Artemis Fowl is a rip-roaring, 21st century romp of the highest order."

-However, another Time magazine review criticized the "abysmal" writing and the characterization, calling Artemis' character "repellent in almost every regard."
+However, another Time magazine review criticised the "abysmal" writing and the characterisation, calling Artemis' character "repellent in almost every regard."
 It concluded that Artemis Fowl is "an awkward, calculated, humorless and mean-spirited book."
 USA Today's review concluded: "All the familiar action-flick clichés are trotted out: the backstabbing, politically astute subordinate; the seemingly loony but loyal computer expert; the dabs of family loyalty; the requisite happy ending; the utterly unsubtle plugs for the sequel; the big action scenes. ...
 Resist the hype, parents, booksellers and librarians.
 This is not the new Harry Potter, nor is it a good children's book."